zxxia/benchmarking/README.md

 parameter to save the bandwidth required in video transmission.
 It uses offline and online profiling techinques to choose configurations to save bandwith and maintain inference accuracy.

+## TODO
+- [ ] Add mscoco_label_map.pbtxt loading mechanism in dataset/video wrappers.
+Avoid using the hardcoded label names.
+- [ ] Refactor the KITTI wrapper.
+Use new object detection file format.
+- [ ] Refactor NoScope.
+Classification module should be taken out from NoScope.
+Make classification a callable module.
+NoScope module should be more automatic and it should be able to be called like other VAPs.
+- [ ] The dataset file structure should be reorganized.
+- [ ] **VideoStorm, AWStream, Glimpse, Vigil, and NoScope should be reimplemented using the interface.**
+- [ ] **Feature analysis module should be refactored.
+The feature generation, feature selection, and feature scanning should be callable and automatic.
+Performance estimation should also be in the same module?**